SpectricSO/stack-scripts/scripts/link-finder/README.md

 ## How do I use it?

 Once you have installed the script (see **Installation** below), go to [Stack Overflow](https://www.stackoverflow.com).
-If your browser supports the extension, you should see a link icon when you hover over comments, and beside answers.
+If your browser supports the extension, you should see a link icon when you hover over comments.
+You should also see a link icon beside answers.
 For example:

 Answer: